Transportation in Costa Rica

 Private Transportation

 The best option in Costa Rica is having a private transportation company to drive you around the country.
-They pick you up from the airport and take you wherever you want to go.
+They pick you up at the airport or hotel and take you wherever you want to go.
 This is a door to door service.
-They pick you up in your exact location and you let them know the place where you want to go.
 You can choose the pick-up time to suit your schedule and preferences.
-The vehicles must be registered in Costa Rica’s tourist institute, and have tourism insurance.
-The vehicles have stickers given by the tourist institute to identify themselves.
+All vehicles have insurance specifically for tourism services and they have the sticker to identify themselves.
 Drivers are responsible and professional and know the safest and best roads to every destination.

 Car Rental